NexPlayer/iOS-SDK/properties.md

 Controls when video initialization happens.
 This can be any of the following values:

- - **NXPropertyAVInitOption_Partial (0x00000000)** If there is an audio track, wait for audio initialization to complete before initializing video.
+ - **NXPropertyAVInitOption_Partial** If there is an audio track, wait for audio initialization to complete before initializing video.

- - **NXPropertyAVInitOption_All (0x00000001)** Begin video initialization as soon as there is any video data, without any relation to the audio track status.
+ - **NXPropertyAVInitOption_All** Begin video initialization as soon as there is any video data, without any relation to the audio track status.

 - Default: NXPropertyAVInitOption_All